franneck94/Vscode-Python-Config/README.md

   - requirements-dev.txt: List of python packages to install
   - pyproject.toml: General settings for: black, isort, mypy and ruff

 **Note**: If one of these files already exists, they are overridden.

+**Hint**: You can also copy the content of the locally generated settings.json file to your global vscode settings.

 ## How to use